NHAS/wag/README.md

 `Authenticators.Issuer`: TOTP issuer, the name that will get added to the TOTP app
 `Authenticators.DomainURL`: Full url of the vpn authentication endpoint, required for `webauthn` and `oidc` `Authenticators.DefaultMethod`: String, default method the user will be presented, if not specified a list of methods is displayed to the user (possible values: `webauth`, `totp`, `oidc`, `pam`)
 `Authenticators.Methods`: String array, enabled authentication methods, e.g `["totp","webauthn","oidc", "pam"]`.
-Side note the name of PAM-Auth file is `/etc/pam.d/wagvpn`

 `Authenticators.OIDC`: Object that contains `OIDC` specific configuration options `Authenticators.OIDC.IssuerURL`: Identity provider endpoint, e.g `http://localhost:8080/realms/account`